-A lifetime mortgage is one of the most popular forms of equity release, but is it for a good reason?
+A lifetime mortgage is the most popular form of equity release, but is it for a good reason?

 With products more flexible than ever, and over 600 plan types available, should you be next?

 Is a lifetime mortgage too expensive or a good idea?